Stan Smith (criminal)

 Stanley John Smith (as known as "Stan the Man") was an Australian criminal who was an important underworld figure throughout the 1960s–1980s.
 He was associated with other gangland heavyweights such as Lenny McPherson and George Freeman who were considered as some of the most powerful underworld figures in Australia of the late 20th Century.
 Stan Smith was linked to multiple shootings and murders however only spent a few months in prison for drug possession charges.
 Sometimes referred to as "The Enforcer", Stan had a fearsome reputation as a violent hitman who eventually progressed into a career of drug trafficking.
 He was also a family man and in the latter stages of his life became a devout Christian involved in church groups and ran legitimate businesses.

 Early life

 Stan was born in Sydney, Australia on 3 January 1937.
 He was born into the working-class suburb of Balmain, New South Wales which at the time functioned as an industrial centre including shipbuilding and metal manufacturing.
 Smith left school at the age of 13 and much of his youth development occurred in reformatory schools of Gosford and Tamworth, notorious for having cultures akin to that of a prison.

 By 17, he worked on the docks which involved hard manual labour and lacked the prospect of a genuine career path.
-At the age of 18 he married a local girl named Marylin Moss with whom he spent the rest of his life with.
+At the age of 18 he married a local girl named Marylin Moss with whom he spent the rest of his life.
 That same year that he met Lenny McPherson who introduced Stan to the protection business.
 It was here that Smith begun his career of crime and violence.